 As a result of our growth with our supply chain network, we have actively sought to improve our internal controls regarding how we source, onboard and manage supplier relationships.
 We have also continuously improved our policies throughout the year.
 During the year, a Group wide Procurement and Supplier performance management policy was introduced which enhances the onboarding process and reinforces the importance of due diligence and supplier governance in relation to slavery and human trafficking issues, which requires colleagues to act ethically and with integrity in all their business relationships.

-To demonstrate high quality due diligence processes throughout the Bank, we have introduced ‘Helios’ as a partner to augment our internal processes.
-Helios is recognised for providing total supplier information and risk management solutions and we are confident that this partnership strengthens our ability to systematically monitor supplier activity, ensuring full compliance with our values and relevant legislation, including the MSA.
+To demonstrate high quality due diligence processes throughout the Bank, we have introduced ‘Hellios’ as a partner to augment our internal processes.
+Hellios is recognised for providing total supplier information and risk management solutions and we are confident that this partnership strengthens our ability to systematically monitor supplier activity, ensuring full compliance with our values and relevant legislation, including the MSA.

 In 2018 there were no reported instances of modern slavery within the Bank or its Supplier Relationships.
 The Bank has a zero-tolerance policy to any modern slavery and by having the correct tools and regularly reviewing our policies, we can ensure that any occurrences are swiftly and severely addressed.
 Should any instances of modern slavery be identified, the Bank will take internal action and escalate to the relevant authorities, immediately suspending the employee or supplier.